Georgia HVAC License: How to Become an HVAC Contractor in Georgia

 HVACClasses.org breaks down the credit hour requirements for all of the programs at each of the above schools.

-Here are three great lists to the best HVAC schools in Georgia:
+Here are two great lists to the best HVAC schools in Georgia:

 Tuition: The cost of tuition depends on the program you choose.
 Some of the schools listed above offer certificate programs that require as few as 12 credits, and others have associate degree options that are up to 70 credit hours.
 Most charge $100 per credit for in-state students..